Please note: This site currently contains information for those applying for 2016 entry. Information for 2017 entry will be available in March.

 Both Oxford and Cambridge universities are made up of individual colleges, as well as different subject departments.
 A college will be a student's home and their central focus of teaching for much of their time at university.
 Each college will have a diverse range of students - usually including both undergraduate and graduate students - studying across a range of subject areas.

-The college system offers the benefits of belonging to a large internationally renowned institution, and also to a smaller, interdisciplinary academic college community.
+The college system offers the benefits of belonging to a large internationally renowned university, and also to a smaller, interdisciplinary academic college community.
 You will have access to your college's facilities, such as extensive library and IT provision, as well as the resources of the wider university.

 Each college offers an excellent standard of teaching and very high academic standards.
 Both universities work hard to ensure that the best students are successful in gaining a place, whichever college they've applied to.
 This means that you may be interviewed by more than one college and you may receive an offer from any of them.
 If you would prefer not to choose a college, you can make an open application.